The 30th Africa Cup of Nations kicks off tomorrow in Equatorial Guinea so we’re celebrating the continent’s love of the beautiful game.

-If you live in Africa, or have ever spent time travelling on the continent, there is one thing you will have undoubtably seen: children playing football.
+If you live in Africa, or have ever spent time travelling there, you will have undoubtably seen children playing football.
+Everywhere.

 If you pause to watch, you’ll probably be invited to join in.
 And if your enthusiasm doesn’t quite match your speed or skills (which it almost definitely won’t) your efforts will be met with squeals of laughter that hover somewhere between delight and derision.

-But when the big games in Brazil finish, an alternative World Cup begins.
-In schools and parks, on beaches and streets; goal posts are improvised, teams are assembled, and tomorrow’s World Cup stars show off their skills.
+Over the next few weeks, people from every country in Africa will gather round TVs to cheer on one of the 16 remaining teams in the tournament.
+But when the games finish on screen, an alternative Cup of Nations begins.
+In schools and parks, on beaches and streets; goal posts are improvised, teams are assembled, and tomorrow’s football stars show off their skills.

 Crowd-sourced from the talented photographers of Flickr, here are 15 of the best images that capture how Africa plays football.